Model-robust standardization in stepped wedge cluster randomized trials: Applications to two stepped wedge designs

 Figure \ref{fig:data_fig} (b) presents the estimated treatment effects on 30-day mortality odds ratio using both MRS and Coef estimators across working models (W7) through (W12), as well as the unadjusted (UNADJ) estimator.
 Each panel corresponds to one of the four estimands: h-iATE, h-cATE, v-iATE, and v-cATE.
-Point estimates and $95\%$ confidence intervals are shown.
-Across all models, MRS estimated remained stable across working models for each estimand, though not significant at \(0.05\) significance level, showing insensitivity to the working model specification.
-In contrast, the Coef estimator shows greater variability depending on the fitting models.
-These findings mirror those from simulation in Section \ref{simu_bin_res}.
-Patterns across estimands show that MRS estimators for h-iATE and v-iATE give comparable results, as do h-cATE and v-cATE, showing the interval consistency within the individual-average and cluster-average estimands.
-However, the individual-average and cluster-average estimators differ from each other, which may reflect the influence of informative cluster sizes.
-Although formal informative cluster size reported in Web Appendix \ref{ics:dat_analysis} did not reach the \(0.05\) significance level, the data may lack sufficient power to detect such informative cluster size.
-Moreover, Coef estimates from the independence GEE models (W7-W8) are more aligned with the individual-average estimands, particularly h-iATE, consistent with the patterns observed in the simulation study.
-However, under the GLMM (W9-W12), Coef estimates were consistently smaller in magnitude and near 1, suggesting attenuation bias and underestimate of the treatment effect.
+Across all models, MRS estimates continue to carry similar magnitude across working models for each estimand, though not statistically significant at the \(0.05\) level.
+In contrast, the Coef estimates exhibit greater variability depending on the model choice.
+Patterns across estimands show that MRS estimates for h-iATE and v-iATE give comparable results, as do h-cATE and v-cATE.
+However, the individual-average and cluster-average estimates differ, which indicate likely informative sizes.
+Although the formal test reported in Web Appendix P did not reach the \(0.05\) significance level, the trial may also lack sufficient power for such a test.
+Moreover, Coef estimates from the independence GEE (W7-W8) are more aligned with the individual-average estimands, particularly h-iATE, consistent with the patterns observed in the simulation study.
+However, under GLMM (W9-W12), Coef estimates were consistently smaller in magnitude and closer to 1.
 For example, under working model (W10), a GLMM with period-specific treatment effects and a cluster-level random effect, the MRS estimator gives the estimates of odds ratio: $0.752$ for h-iATE, $0.855$ for h-cATE, $0.736$ for v-iATE, and $0.856$ for v-cATE.
-The Coef estimator under the same model gives the estimates closer to 1: 0.957 for h-iATE, 0.961 for h-cATE, 0.959 for v-iATE, and 0.961 for v-cATE.
+The Coef estimator under the same model gives the estimates closer to null: $0.957$ for h-iATE, $0.961$ for h-cATE, $0.959$ for v-iATE, and $0.961$ for v-cATE.